zonemaster/zonemaster/docs/public/configuration/global-cache.md

 ## Introduction
-Global cache is an feature that can increase performance when many tests are run within a short time frame, especially when they share some data such as using the same name server names.
+Global cache is a feature that can increase performance when many tests are run within a short time frame, especially when they share some data such as using the same name server names.
 The global cache is meant for batch testing rather than single tests through the GUI.
-In the latter case it is desirable that Zonemaster checks again since the zone can have been corrected due to the report in a very recent test.
+In the latter case it is desirable that Zonemaster checks again since the zone may have been corrected due to the report in a very recent test.

 The global cache improves the caching function by  making the DNS lookups from